Reducing sidewall compaction in field crops

 The potential for sidewall compaction occurring during planting operations is high this spring and the following information will help you reduce this yield-limiting phenomenon.

-The planting delays and wet soil conditions will increase the potential for sidewall compaction to occur this spring.
+The planting delays and favorable 6-to-10-day weather outlook may cause some corn and soybean producers to begin planting into marginal soil conditions, increasing the potential for sidewall compaction to occur.
 Sidewall compaction includes all soil compaction and soil smearing in and around the seed furrow and can restrict root growth and reduce crop yields.
 Sidewall compaction typically occurs when planting into soils that are too wet, planting too shallow and setting too much down pressure on the gauge wheels and closing wheels.
 Sidewall compaction is never beneficial and will be the most damaging when the soil becomes dry after planting.

 There are several methods for determining if the soil is too wet to plant.
 Paul Jasa, agricultural engineer at the University of Nebraska, recommends the following methods to assess planting conditions:

 - Collect a handful of soil from your desired planting depth and squeeze the soil in your fist.
 If moisture and soil cling to your palm, the soil is too wet.